Home / Sphincter Saving Surgery in India

 Risks & Complications

-• Temporary bowel frequency, urgency or incontinence during the early recovery phase
+• Temporary bowel urgency or incontinence.

-• Delayed wound healing or seroma formation, requiring drainage with caution
+• Delayed wound healing or fluid collection.

 Recovery After Sphincter-Saving Surgery